fanta1ty/masked_ProgressView/README.md

 # maskedProgressView
 ## maskedProgressView
-A custom progress view that lets the user easily present a progress view with masked image containing an alpha chanle (i.e PNG images).
+A custom progress view that lets the user easily present a progress view with masked image containing an alpha channel (i.e PNG images).
 The progress view can be animated, can be customized foreground and background colors during animation.

 ## Usage
 maskedProgressView can be setup by programmatically: